szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Wolfram Alpha`` - adds computational knowledge, symbolic and numeric mathematics, unit conversions, matrix operations, and generated plots through Wolfram Alpha.
 * ``X/Twitter`` - connects to X for searching and reading posts, publishing content, managing interactions, bookmarks, and media.

-**Tip:** Inline plugins do not require the ``+ Tools`` option in the toolbox.
+**Tip:** Inline plugins work independently of the ``Tools`` switch in the toolbox.
 Once enabled, they remain active throughout the conversation and can provide their functionality automatically when applicable.

 Creating Your Own Plugins